Bute House: Cabinet room

 When Bute House was first furnished as an official residence in 1970, this room was intended as the Library or private study of the Secretary of State.
 With the establishment of the Scottish Government in 1999, it became the cabinet room.
-The original appearance of the room, with its robust colour scheme picking up the brown marble of the chimneypiece, is recorded in Harry More Gordon's conversation piece portraying all the successive Secretaries of State for Scotland.
-This room retains its original cornice but the chimneypiece and the shaped treatment of the south wall, which replaces the 19th-century double folding doors that led into the front drawing room, were introduced in the 1920s by Lord Bute and Balfour Paul.
+The room's original appearance, with its robust colour scheme picking up the brown marble of the chimneypiece, is recorded in Harry More Gordon's conversation piece portraying all the successive Secretaries of State for Scotland.
+This room retains its original cornice, but the chimneypiece and the shaped treatment of the south wall, which replaces the 19th-century double folding doors that led into the front drawing room, were introduced in the 1920s by Lord Bute and Balfour Paul.

-Colin McWilliam designed a desk and a bookcase incorporating copies of the portrait medallion of Robert Adam by James Tassie, for this room.
+Colin McWilliam designed a desk and a bookcase incorporating copies of the portrait medallion of Robert Adam by James Tassie for this room.
 The modern reproduction Georgian ladder back chairs were intended to complement the existing suite of dining chairs at Bute House.
 The chandelier was originally in the Butes’ dining room on the ground floor.

 The dining room

+The dining room in Bute House today is thought to have been the original dining room used in Bute House since its construction.
 In 1967, the Bute House Trust commissioned the reproduction furniture in this room: the chairs are from Whytock and Reid.

+The cornice is thought to be original design from the original construction of the house, however, a shallow recess to allow a sideboard to be included was added at some point by Lord Bute.
+The gilded curtain boxes features above each of the windows in the drawing room were commissioned by Lord Bute and were modelled on designs produced by Robert Adam for the 3rd Earl of Bute's house located in Luton.

+Art work to feature in the drawing room include a painting by Thomas Faed titled Sir Walter Scott and his Friends.
+The Millennium Silverware Collection, pieces of silverware art from fifteen of Scotland's top silversmiths which were created to mark the reopening of the Scottish Parliament also feature in the drawing room.
+The silverware collection is on permanent loan to Bute House from the Scottish Goldsmiths Trust.

+Furnishings and decoration

+Furniture

+All pieces of furniture within Bute House are the possession of both the Scottish Government and the National Trust for Scotland.
+When a new First Minister is appointed, the furnishings and decor of Bute House does not change, however, there may be alterations to the layout of furnishings within rooms at the request of the First Minister if asked to do so.
+The private resident apartments within the house are serviced, and all bed linen and towels are laundered by the Scottish Government within the service arrangements.

+Upon the appointment of Humza Yousaf as First Minister in March 2023, he requested "minor adjustments" to the layout and furnishing locations within Bute House.
+Any future alterations of the layout of the house were to be approved by the First Minister.